PaynePew/twitter-front-end-vue/README.md

   - Public Chat Room with online users status.
   - Private Chat with all users in real-time.
 ### Testing Account
-Admin account can only view in CMS.
+Admin account can only control in CMS.
 ```
 account: root
 password: 12345678